Stonington (borough), Connecticut

-Stonington is a borough and the town center of Stonington, Connecticut, referred to by locals as "The Borough".
-The population was 929 at the 2010 United States Census.
+Stonington is a borough and the town center of Stonington, Connecticut, United States, referred to by locals as "The Borough".
+The population was 976 at the 2020 United States Census, up from 929 in 2010.

 The densely built Borough of Stonington occupies a point of land that projects into Little Narragansett Bay.
 It has two main streets that link Cannon Square and Wadawanuck Square, named for the former Wadawanuck Hotel that brought wealthy visitors in the post-Civil War era.
-Its colonial, Federal, and outstanding Greek revival architectures have been preserved through the lack of traffic or modern industry, together with the borough's role as a fashionable summer residence, while the activity of one of Connecticut's last remaining fishing and lobstering fleets keeps it from being simply a quaint, historic village.
+Its colonial, Federal, and Greek Revival architectures have been preserved through the lack of traffic or modern industry, together with the borough's role as a fashionable summer residence, while the activity of one of Connecticut's last remaining fishing and lobstering fleets keeps it from being simply a quaint, historic village.
 There is a large community of Portuguese descent.

 History

 On August 30, 1775, a ship's tender chased two small private sloops into Stonington Harbor during the American Revolutionary War.
-The sloops had made it to the dock and discharged their passengers when the tender fired a broadside into the dockside and stores before sailing out of the harbor again.
+The sloops had made it to the dock and discharged their passengers when the tender fired a broadside into the dock and stores before sailing out of the harbor again.
 It returned later in the company of another tender and HMS Rose.
 All three ships then bombarded the town throughout the day.
 The local militia assembled and returned fire, claiming to have killed five or six men aboard the ships.